Dendrosenecio: Cytological uniformity

 Little variation was found in molecular phylogeny among the 40 recorded giant senecio collections (40 accessions), yet as a group they differ significantly from Cineraria deltoidea, the closest known relative.
 The gametophytic chromosome number (is the number of chromosomes in each cell) for the giant Dendrosenecio is n = 50, and for the giant lobelias.
-Specifically Lobeliaceae, Lobelia subgenus Tupa section Rhynchopetalum it is n = 14.
+Specifically Lobeliaceae, Lobelia subgenus Tupa section Rhynchopetalum is n = 14.
 Only five of the 11 species of giant senecio and three of the 21 species of giant lobelia from eastern Africa remain uncounted.
 Although both groups are polyploid, Dendrosenecio is presumed to be decaploid (ten sets; 10x) and the Lobelia more certainly tetraploid (four sets; 4x), their adaptive radiations involved no further change in chromosome number.
 The cytological uniformity within each group, while providing circumstantial evidence that they descended from a single ancestor and simplifying interpretations of cladistic analyses, provides neither positive nor negative support for a possible role of polyploidy in evolving the giant-rosette growth-form.